JmPotato/Aam/README.rst

 All About "All about me"
 ----------------

 Aam means "All about me".
 It is a lightweight about me site generator.
-To compare with blog, Aam is for pages not posts.
+To compare with a blog, Aam is for pages not posts.
 So you can use it to build your own pages to introduce everything about you.

 Installation
 ===============